 Once you determine how much you’re planning on spending this year, go ahead and print out the Christmas Savings Tracker, post it on the fridge, and start working on your goal!

 Step 2: Set Up a Christmas Savings Funds

 A Christmas savings fund is a smart way to set aside money for the holidays that is not so easily accessible.
 You’ll hear many people refer to it as a “sinking fund” which is a method to save up small amounts of money over time to pay for a larger purchase down the road.

-Your Christmas savings fund could be a special checking account, savings accounts, money market account, or even an envelope.
+Your Christmas savings fund could be a special checking account, savings account, money market account, or even through a cash stuffing method.
 The point is to tackle the larger amount you want to spend in the end by putting more manageable amounts of money away over time.